Accessing government information

 - an individual’s own information but not that of another person, unless consent has been provided.

-Please contact the relevant business unit directly for any information which may be released administratively.
+Please contact the OIA for any information which may be released administratively.

-If you are unable to find the information you are searching for, please contact a Right to Information Officer.
+If you are unable to find the information you are searching for, please contact the Right to Information Team.

 Fees and charges